sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README_justin.md

 | 4.0 |Ideal|Best combination of ability to learn new tasks and retain old tasks. |
 | 0.04 |Too Low|Old tasks were forgotten very quickly. |

-... example diagram showing task overlap ...

-... stats and graph showing ewc remembering old tasks, but not learning new tasks ...

-Value too low allowes the new tasked to be learned.
-However, old tasks are still quickly forgotten.
-The network is too elastic

-... stats and graph showing ewc learning new task but forgetting old tasks...

 ### EWC Implementation 01